 Hey everybody, coming out to those of you who are starting to transition back into the office from working at home.
 Hey, my name is dr. Ryan Carlson.
 I’m the owner and I’m the lead Chiropractor here at deep roots health center in Bentonville.
 We’re a neurological based chiropractic office, which means that we focus on getting super specific to your individual case.

 But that’s not what I want to talk about today.
-What I want to talk about today, how you can benefit from some small tweaks as you transition back into the office, as far as your work life goes.
+What I want to talk about today is how you can benefit from some small tweaks as you transition back into the office, as far as your work life goes.
 So point number one that I need to bring to you, because right now, working at home, you’ve probably had a bit more time on your hands.

 Even if your bosses don’t know about it, where you could walk around, you can maybe, you know, go for a walk in your neighborhood.
 You could pace up around your house.
 You could. you know, do some different chores where you’d have to be on your feet and moving around and you wouldn’t be necessarily sitting at a desk chair at a computer for eight hours a day, like you maybe have in the past at the office.

 So transitioning back into that type of an environment where you’re sitting for long periods of time, what’s really important is you need to make sure that you’re getting up and you’re moving around throughout the day.
 I cannot tell you how crucial this is at minimum every hour.
 You need to be getting up out of your office chair and just take a lap, go for five, five minutes, get some blood flow moving is one going to help you, I think better, but it’s so beneficial for the joints in your spine and making sure that you preventing things like low back pain, it’s just crucial.